ObjectDB Database Search

 ObjectDB License Agreement [ver.
 2.0.4]

-of classes and objects in a database file s .
-The full edition of the Software (without the restrictions ... the ObjectDB Database Management System software ("The Software"), subject to the terms and provisions ... is distributed and only as part of the Customer's product ("The Product").
-The Product is not a Database
+and objects in a database file.
+The full edition of the Software (without the restrictions ... the ObjectDB Database Management System software ("The Software"), subject to the terms and provisions ... and only as part of the Customer's product ("The Product").
+The Product is not a Database Management

 Chapter 2 - JPA Entity Classes

-JPA Entity classes are user defined classes whose instances can be stored in a database .
-To store data in an ObjectDB database using JPA you have to define entity classes that represent your application data object model.
-This chapter explains how to define and use entity classes.
+An entity class is a user-defined class whose instances can be stored in a database .
+To store data in an ObjectDB database using Jakarta Persistence (JPA), you define entity classes that represent your application's data object model.
+This chapter contains the following sections:

 Step 3: Define a Spring DAO Component